Updated March 31, 2026

 Excavation contractor insurance cost in Florida varies based on payroll, revenue, equipment value, driving exposure, claims history, job types, and coverage limits.
 The state’s market is also above the national average, so quote results can differ by carrier and risk profile.

-Florida requires workers' compensation for businesses with 4 or more employees, with certain exemptions listed in the state data.
+Because this trade is part of Florida's construction industry, workers' compensation is generally required with 1 or more employees, with certain exemptions under state rules.
 Commercial auto minimums also apply to covered vehicles, and many commercial leases ask for proof of general liability coverage.

 Yes.
 A quote is usually faster when you provide your job types, employee count, vehicles, equipment values, and requested limits.
 That helps match the policy to local excavation and grading risks in Florida.